* Trump to turn attention to tax reforms next week - Cohn

-In the past two weeks, speculation about the departure of Cohn, along with the recent unrest in the White House, had led to investors' concerns about the Trump administration's ability to implement its pro-growth agenda, including on tax reform.
+In the past two weeks, speculation about the departure of Cohn, along with the recent unrest in the White House, had sparked concerns about the Trump administration's ability to implement its pro-growth agenda, including on tax reform.

-U.S. crude oil was up about 0.5 percent as the industry braces for Hurricane Harvey, which may become the biggest storm to hit the U.S. mainland in more than a decade.
+Oil majors Exxon and Chevron rose about 1 percent, helped by a rise in oil prices as the industry braces for Hurricane Harvey, which may become the biggest storm to hit the U.S. mainland in more than a decade.

-Shares of Autodesk were up about 6.5 percent after the software maker reported a smaller-than-expected loss and raised its forecast.
+Shares of Autodesk were up about 5 percent after the software maker raised its forecast.

-Ulta Beauty sank 9.4 percent after the retailer's comparable sales and profit forecast missed estimates.
+Ulta Beauty sank more than 10 percent after the retailer's comparable sales and profit forecast missed estimates.